-The net result of the first half of the year was weakened by the increase in material costs in particular, which we were unable to transfer to the previously agreed-upon fixed customer prices.
+Our revenue in January–September grew by 35 per cent compared to corresponding period of the previous year and was EUR 2.9 million.
+The third quarter accounted for EUR 0.8 million of the revenue.
+During the current year, the net result has been weakened by the increase in material costs, which we have been unable to fully transfer to the previously agreed-upon fixed customer prices.
 In new tenders, we have taken the changes in material costs into account more strongly than before.
-Our operating result for January–June was EUR -2.4 million, compared to EUR -2.2 million a year ago.
+Our order backlog at the end of September stood at EUR 1.0 million, compared to EUR 0.6 million a year ago.

 Our new deliveries started this year are progressing as planned both in Verdun, France, and in Sonora, Mexico.